 Each year many families consider putting a parent or grandparent in a nursing home or assisted living facility.
 When a family places a loved one in a nursing home, they hope that the care will be reasonable, but sadly, that is often not the case.

 Is nursing home abuse a problem?

-- Studies reported by the National Center on Elder Abuse showed that in 2008, 3.2 million Americans resided in nursing homes.
+- Studies reported by the National Center on Elder Abuse showed that in 2008, 3.2 million Americans resided in a nursing home.

 - A study conducted by the U.S. House of Representatives revealed that investigators cited nearly 1 in 3 U.S. nursing homes for violations of federal standards, and those violations were not small ones.
-They either caused actual harm to a resident or had the potential to cause harm.
+They either caused actual harm to a resident or had the potential to injure a resident.

 - In 2000, a study that looked at more 2,000 nursing home residents found that 44% of them were abused, and 95% of them reported that they had been neglected or had seen others neglected.
 Perhaps even more disturbing, that same study found that more than 50% of nursing home staff admitted to mistreating nursing home patients.

 What are the effects of nursing home abuse?